 - ‘Dog Bloat or Gastric Torsion (GDV), The Kennel Club

-- ‘Bloat in Dogs: A Potentially Life-Threatening Condition’, ACK Staff, American Kennel Club, 2015
+- ‘Bloat in Dogs: A Potentially Life-Threatening Condition’, AKC Staff, American Kennel Club, 2015

 - ‘Diet -related risk factors for gastric dilatation -volvulus in dogs of high -risk breeds: A nested case-control study’ Malathi Raghavan, Perdue University